-To significantly bolster its armored corps, Egypt is also expected the the delivery of at least 500 Russian-made T-90MS main battle tanks.
+To significantly bolster its armoured corps, Egypt is also expected the delivery of at least 500 Russian-made T-90MS main battle tanks.
 The Egyptian Ministry of Defence signed a deal with Russia’s Uralvagonzavod (UVZ) corporation and arms export agency Rosoboronexport in June last year to license-build 500 T-90MS main battle tanks.

 The business will see Uralvagonzavod (UVZ) corporation building a facility in Egypt to assemble up to 500 T90MS tanks, although, some parts for the tanks will still be imported from Russia.

-So far, details like the value of the deal has not been disclosed.
+So far, details like the value of the deal have not been disclosed.
 In June 2017, reports of Egypt’s interest in the Russian T-90 main battle tank first came to light.
-Apparently, Egypt is impress with the T-90 MBT’s performance in Syria, likely considering the T-90MS MBT because at 40+ tons, is light enough to be transported by its new Mistral Class Helicopter carriers since the American M1 Abrams is too heavy to be transported by the ships.
+Apparently, Egypt is impressed with the T-90 MBT’s performance in Syria, likely considering the T-90MS MBT because at 40+ tons, is light enough to be transported by its new Mistral Class Helicopter carriers since the American M1 Abrams is too heavy to be transported by the ships.